meruyert93/React-TicTocToe-game/README.md

 # TicTacToe Game by React.js

-The was developed for learning purpose by using React Hooks.
+The was developed for learning purpose by using Functional Components and React Hooks.